 “Love is the willingness to cheerfully and consistently put the happiness and well-being of another person ahead of your own.”

 Ultimately, love is not a feeling.
-People don’t fall in love and out of love so much as they fall in and out of fond feelings.
+People don’t fall in love and out of love so much as they fall in and out of fond feelings of so-called “love”.
 I’ve discovered that the best marriages are built on the intention of a lifelong commitment to lavish true, selfless love on your spouse, even when it gets in the way of your own needs and wants.
 And yes, even when your spouse doesn’t always offer love in return.
 This is real love and it isn’t always easy to live out.
-Could it be that one reason lifelong marriage commitments are becoming more rare is that selflessness is going out of style across society?
+Could it be that one reason lifelong marriage commitments are becoming much more rare is that selflessness is going out of style across society?

-When both people in a marriage are dead and gone, and all that remains are memories of their lives as viewed through the eyes of eternity, which person will be remembered as brighter and more impressively?
+When both people in a marriage are dead and gone, and all that remains are memories of their lives as viewed through the eyes of eternity, which person will be remembered as brighter and more impressive?
 Is it the one who loved even when it hurt, or the one who looked out primarily for themselves and their own needs?
 They say that what really counts in life is not what we do for ourselves, but what we do for others.
 I’m inclined to believe this even if I do forget it sometimes.
 It helps me when I remember how a long time ago a wise man wrote how love is patient, kind, humble and selfless.
 Love is never offended, never rude, never jealous nor boastful.
 Love never seeks its own way.

 Encouragement is love cheering, and that’s what I hope this note will be for you – encouraging.
 May these thoughts carry you through those inevitable times when you might need to be reminded what marriage is really all about, especially in a world where old fashioned ideas about love and commitment and selflessness are laughed at, derided, and in the minds of many being quickly relegated to the status of old fashioned or even harmful.